epicfilemcnulty/lilush/docs/CONVENTIONS.md

 This convention must be used consistently throughout the codebase.

 - Configuration of a class always lives in `self.cfg` table
-- Everything related to state tracking lives in `self.state` table
+- Everything related to state tracking lives in `self.__state` table
 - Private/internal fields are prefixed with double underscore: `self.__private_field`

 **Method Definition:**